hetznercloud/terraform-provider-hcloud/website/docs/r/server_network.html.md

 ## Argument Reference

+- `server_id` - (Required, int) ID of the server.
+- `alias_ips` - (Required, list[string]) Additional IPs to be assigned
+  to this server.
 - `network_id` - (Optional, int) ID of the network which should be added to the server.
 Required if `subnet_id` is not set.
 Successful creation of the resource depends on the existence of a subnet in the Hetzner Cloud Backend.
 Using `network_id` will not create an explicit dependency between server and subnet.
-It is thus better to use the `subnet_id` property.
-This property is deprecated.
+Therefore `depends_on` may need to be used.
+Alternatively the `subnet_id` property can be used, which will create an explicit dependency between `hcloud_server_network` and the existence of a subnet.
 - `subnet_id` - (Optional, string) ID of the sub-network which should be added to the Server.
 Required if `network_id` is not set.
-- `server_id` - (Required, int) ID of the server.
+  *Note*: if the `ip` property is missing, the Server is currently added to the last created subnet.
 - `ip` - (Optional, string) IP to request to be assigned to this server.
   If you do not provide this then you will be auto assigned an IP address.
-- `alias_ips` - (Required, list[string]) Additional IPs to be assigned
-  to this server.

 ## Attributes Reference